-The AQ-110P and AQ-110F are designed according to the latest protection relay standards and are therefore suitable for installations in rough environments.
+The AQ-110P is designed according to the latest protection relay standards and is therefore suitable for installations in rough environments.
 These include utilities and power plants (both traditional and renewable), various heavy industry applications (off-shore, marine, oil, gas, mining, steel, etc.) as well as commercial and institutional electrical systems.
-Both devices are suitable for MV and LV switchgears as well as for motor control center applications in both new and retrofitted installations.
+The device is suitable for MV and LV switchgears as well as for motor control center applications in both new and retrofitted installations.